 Preventing cumulative trauma disorder in the workplace

 Preventing cumulative trauma disorder begins with understanding what it is and how it occurs.
-Known as CTD, this disorder happens when excessive wear to the joints, muscles and tendons occurs over time.
-The micro injuries happen over and over, slowly wounding the worker.
-Eventually, enough injury has taken place, symptoms like swelling, aches and pain begin to appear.
+Known as CTD, this disorder happens when excessive wear to the joints, muscles, and tendons occurs over time.
+The micro-injuries happen over and over, slowly wounding the worker.
+Eventually, enough injury has taken place, symptoms like swelling, aches, and pain begin to appear.
 Improper ergonomic body positioning and repetitive job tasks are the most common causes of cumulative trauma injuries.
 It isn't just assembly or production workers who are at risk, office workers are also exposed to these types of injuries.
-In order to reduce or eliminate cumulative trauma disorder in the workplace, employers and employees should evaluate their job task and identify potential risks.
+In order to reduce or eliminate cumulative trauma disorder in the workplace, employers and employees should evaluate their job tasks and identify potential risks.
 The four most common factors that contribute to these injuries are:

 - Over flexion or extension (bending)

 - Unnatural body positioning

 - Repetitive movement

 - Strain or force applied during the task

 The good news is all of these risks can be reduced.
 If you stand at a workstation assembling parts or if you are seated at a desk typing, pay close attention to the following points.
 Some of them are simple and can be applied immediately.
 Others may require some engineering or modification to the way the task is completed.